-Special Educational Needs and Disability is co-ordinated by Mrs Neelam Chamba - and supported by a wider Inclusion Team in school

-Part time Monday - Thursday

-Please contact via school office: admin2325@welearn.365.com

-Who are the staff involved in the wider Inclusion Team in school?

-In school we have:

-Mrs Asa Hicks and Mrs Kim Brandrick- Learning Mentors, who are highly skilled to support the pastoral needs of children.
-This can be short or long term, one to one or small group.
-Discussed and reviewed with child, parent/carer, external agency (if involved) and teaching staff.
+Special Educational Needs and Disability is co-ordinated by Mrs Neelam Chamba - and supported by a wider Does our school have Inclusion Team in school a Special Educational Needs and Disability Part time Monday - Thursday Co-ordinator Please contact via school office: admin2325@welearn.365.com (SENDCo)?
+01926 775354 In school we have: Mrs Asa Hicks - Learning Mentor, who is highly skilled to support the pastoral needs of children.
+This can be short or long Who are the staff term, one to one or small group.
+Discussed and reviewed with child, parent/carer, external agency (if involved) and

-Teaching Assistants - specifically trained in different areas of SEND to support teachers in class and provide focussed, targeted interventions throughout the week.

-Class teachers - highly motivated and experienced to deliver quality first teaching, ensuring that children's needs are met through a challenging and engaging curriculum established to meet the needs of all learners.
+Inclusion Team in Class teachers - highly motivated and experienced to deliver quality first teaching, ensuring that children's needs are school? met through a challenging and engaging curriculum established to meet the needs of all learners.

-What are the different types of SEND in school?

 Cognition and Learning - Children and young people who find learning, thinking and understanding harder than most other pupils.
-Some of the things children and young people with these difficulties might find hard are:

-- > Take longer to learn important skills - > Find it difficult to remember things such as the important words for reading and times tables - Find it hard to understand how to use letter sounds to read and spell words - May need more time to think about their answers

-Communication and Interaction- Children who find it difficult to interact with the people and world around them.
-Some of the things children with these difficulties might find difficult are:

-- > Changes to their usual routine and timetable - > Talking to other adults and or children and young people, especially when in a group - > Talking about a topic they haven't chosen to talk about - Making friends or keeping a friend for a long time - > Following rules made by someone else - > Dealing with noises, smells or other sensations around them - > Understand what other people mean when they are talking

-Social, Emotional and Mental Health difficulties - Children and young people who find it difficult to manage their emotions and behaviours in a way that affects their daily life.
-Some of the things children and young people with these difficulties may find difficult are:

-- Follow rules set by others

-- > Sitting still for periods of time

-- Listening to and following instructions
+Some of the things children and young people with these difficulties might find hard are: What are the differen t > Take longer to learn important skills types of SEND in Find it difficult to remember things such as the important words for reading and times tables Find it hard to understand how to use letter sounds to read and spell words school?
+May need more time to think about their answers Communication and Interaction- Children who find it difficult to interact with the people and world around them.
+Some of the things children with these difficulties might find difficult are: Changes to their usual routine and timetable Talking to other adults and or children and young people, especially when in a group Talking about a topic they haven't chosen to talk about Making friends or keeping a friend for a long time Following rules made by someone else Dealing with noises, smells or other sensations around them Understand what other people mean when they are talking Social, Emotional and Mental Health difficulties - Children and young people who find it difficult to manage their emotions and behaviours in a way that affects their daily life.
+Some of the things children and young people with these difficulties may find difficult are: Follow rules set by others Sitting still for periods of time Listening to and following instructions

-- Understanding how they feel

-- > Making and keeping friends

-- > Dealing with their difficulties in a way that does not cause harm to themselves or others

-- > Taking responsibility for the things they do
+- Understanding how they feel - Making and keeping friends - > Dealing with their difficulties in a way that does not cause harm to themselves or others - > Taking responsibility for the things they do